• Skip to primary navigation

 But the reality is that you don’t even need hundreds of dollars.
 In fact, many brokers and cryptocurrency exchanges let you start investing with just a few dollars.

-Here’s a look at some of the most popular, low-cost ways to start investing with $100 in 2022.
+Here’s a look at some of the most popular, low-cost ways to start investing with $100.
 If you're ready to start your investing journey and building your nest egg, these ideas are the perfect place to start.

 Between digital assets and more traditional asset classes, there are plenty of ways to start investing with $100.